hzbadr/apptesting/README.md

   * As for rack-attack, I decided not to white/black list any IPs.

   * Some sections on "http://time.com/" are fetched using AJAX.
     I am not sure if this is a known issue.
 I tried to fix it for about 2 hours, using chrome headless browser, but the performance was terrible and I had issues with getting it to work correctly.
 So, I decided to stick with the current implemntation.
-This slitely affected the Letter and Node counts.
+This slightly affected the Letter and Node counts.

   * I also decided to search only for the small "a" letter.